jarun/buku/README.md

 You can add bookmarks to `buku` with tags and page title fetched from the web, search, update and remove bookmarks.
 You can open the URLs from search results directly in the browser.
 Encryption is supported, optionally with custom number of hash passes for key generation.

-`buku` can also handle piped input, which lets you combine it with `xsel` (on Linux) and use a shortcut to add selected or copied text as bookmark without touching the terminal.
+`buku` can handle piped input, which lets you combine it with `xsel` (on Linux) and use a shortcut to add selected or copied text as bookmark without touching the terminal.
 Ref: [buku & xsel: add selected or copied URL as bookmark](http://tuxdiary.com/2016/03/26/buku-xsel/)

 Find `buku` useful?
 If you would like to donate, visit the